 January 11, 2014 marks the 12th anniversary of the arrival of the 1st detainees at Guantanamo.
 January also marks 5 years since President Obama pledged to close the detention facility.

 Guantanamo Bay is a symbol of our nation’s use of torture.
 Closing the detention facility at Guantanamo is one of the steps needed to end U.S.-sponsored torture forever.
-For background information and ways in which the religious community has called for the closure of Guantanamo, go here.
+Learn more about background information and ways in which the religious community has called for the closure of Guantanamo.

 43 religious leaders recently wrote to the Senate, expressing their support for key provisions in the FY 2014 National Defense Authorization Act.
 These provisions would simplify the process for transferring detainees to other countries when doing so is in our national security interests.
 They would also allow for temporary transfers for medical treatment and allow transfers for trial.
 These are humane provisions that will allow us to move toward closing Guantanamo.
 They are also common sense provisions that will save our country money.
 Read their letter here.